-The attorneys and associates usually work in teams in order to provide the resources and knowledge needed for a specific commission.
+The attorneys and associates usually work in teams in order to provide the resources and knowledge needed to perform a specific commission as effectively and with as high quality as possible.
 During the course of the commission changes may be done in the working team and the resources allocated to the commission.
 External advisors, consultants and experts may be consulted if needed, however always subject to a prior separate agreement with the client.

 An attorney is appointed to care for the overall client relationship between You and DKCO.
 His/her task is to guarantee the best possible understanding of Your business and to develop the relationship between You and DKCO.
 DKCO also appoints an attorney responsible for the work performed in each separate commission.
 This attorney may be the attorney in charge of client relationship or another attorney with the specific competence required in the commission.

 DKCO accepts the commission as a commission for DKCO and not as a commission for a specific attorney.
 This applies even if it is Your explicit or implicit intention to have the commission performed by one or several specific individuals.
 All DKCO attorneys, lawyers and other staff involved in the commission undertake the commission in compliance with these conditions.
 These staff members do not have any personal responsibility towards You, unless stipulated by mandatory provisions.
 The commission is therefore a contract between You and DKCO and not between You and any individual connected to DKCO.

 All issues in a dispute, business transaction or business project are considered as one (1) commission, even if they involve several individuals or entities, several areas of law or if the issues are handled by different attorneys within DKCO or if different invoices are issued.